martin-ueding/cakemarks/README.markdown

 * add keywords tree
 * redirect to the page where the edit was requested after the edit
 * add flash message spots in main layout
-* automatically fetch the page title if left blank